Equity crowdfunding: Crowdfunding insurance

 The draft SEC rules calls for portals to purchase a fidelity bond of at least $100,000.
 As stated by the SEC, a "fidelity bond .. aims to protect its holder against certain types of losses, including but not limited to those caused by malfeasance of the holder's officers and employees, and the effect of such losses on the holder's capital".
 A fidelity bond generally covers a corporate policyholder from first party losses arising from the theft of money, securities or other tangible property so if the portal's employees steal the funds belonging to the crowdfunding company, the bond can be useful.
 However, if there is a claim against the portal for negligence in providing its services as a portal, the more proper insurance policy to apply to this loss is a professional liability insurance.
+Directors and Officers insurance can protect those that own and govern the portal.

 The final SEC rules waived this requirement.